joao-pampanin/kedro-expectations/README.md

 kedro expectations init
 ```

 After the init command the plugin is ready to create expectation suites.
-It is possible to create expectation suites for Non-spark dataframe objects (there is no need to worry about file extension since Kedro Expectations gets all it needs from the Kedro input) and ProjetaAi Partitioned datasets
+It is possible to create expectation suites for Non-spark dataframe objects (there is no need to worry about file extension since Kedro Expectations gets all it needs from the Kedro input) and Partitioned datasets

 Within partitioned datasets, it is possible to create generic expectations, meaning all the partitions will use that expectation, or specific expectations, meaning only the specified partition will use the generated expectation